 If you’ve got a few of the above symptoms, your KD/BL system is talking to you.
 It’s letting you know that it needs to be nourished on some level (physical, emotional, spiritual).

-Here are some diet and lifestyle suggestions to help you start rebalancing your Kidney/Bladder system and enhance your life-force:
+Here are some diet and lifestyle suggestions to help start rebalancing the Kidney/Bladder system to enhance your life-force:

 - Reduce overly salted foods; cured meats, sausages, bacon, pretzels, potato chips

 - Avoid coffee, chocolate, sugar, drugs and other stimulants

 - Eat cranberries, blackberries, and blueberries as your go-to fruits

 - If the kidney element is deficient, increase beans, animal fat and protein, and reduce fruits and salads